sdalal1/shaildalal.github.io/_pages/about.md

 Hi, I am Shail Dalal,

-I am a Masters of Robotics student at Northwwester University.
+I am a Masters of Robotics student at Northwestern University.

 I received my Bachelors in Mechanical Engineering degree from the University of Maryland.
 My studies and